 Late bleeding (after the first week of life) is the most dangerous kind of VKDB (Shearer 2009).

-- When infants do not receive any Vitamin K at birth, statistics from Europe show that 4.4 to 10.5 infants out of 100,000 will develop late VKDB.
-Rates are higher in Asian countries (1 out of every 6,000 infants).
+- When infants do not receive any Vitamin K at birth, statistics from Europe show that 4.4 to 7.2 infants out of 100,000 will develop late VKDB.

-Overall, late VKDB is rare in most European countries.
-On the other hand, it is more common in some Asian countries, such as Japan, Vietnam, and Thailand.
+Overall, late VKDB is rare in most developed countries, such as the U.S. On the other hand, it is more common in some Asian countries, such as Japan, Vietnam, and Thailand.
 In Thailand, back in the 1980s, infants did not receive any Vitamin K at birth.
 At that time, researchers reported that 72 out of 100,000 infants developed late VKDB.
 Researchers don’t know why rates of late VKDB are higher in some countries compared to others, but it’s thought that it is related to a combination of environment (diet) and genetics (Hanawa, Maki et al. 1988; Danielsson, Hoa et al. 2004).
+Some researchers think that late VKDB occurs more frequently in Asian populations because there is a 6-fold higher incidence of gallbladder problems in Asia compared to Western Europe (Mihatsch et al. 2016).

 What are the potential consequences of late VKDB?

 One of the most dangerous things about VKDB is that you may not recognize it until it is too late.
 Infants cannot tell us what is going on, and symptoms of brain injury may be subtle— such as difficulty feeding, lethargy, or fussiness.
 Unfortunately, a brain bleed may reach a critical size before parents seek medical attention.
-And it can take even longer for health care professionals to figure out what is wrong.
+And it can take even longer for health care professionals to figure out what is wrong (Schulte et al., 2014).

-~Stefani, mother of Olive, who had late VKDB when she was 2 months old
+~ Stefani, mother of Olive, who had life-threatening VKDB when she was 2 months old

 What about classical VKDB?
 Is that dangerous?

 Classical VKDB—bleeding that occurs in the first week of life—is more common than late VKDB.
-Information from older studies shows that 0.25% to 1.5% of newborns (250 to 1,500 out of 100,000) will experience classical VKDB if they don’t receive Vitamin K at birth, while more recent reviews show that the number is closer to 0 to 0.44% (0 to 440 out of 100,000).
-This type of VKDB is usually mild and involves bleeding at the umbilical cord site or circumcision site.
+Information from older studies shows that 0.25% to 1.5% of newborns (250 to 1,500 out of 100,000) will experience classical VKDB if they don’t receive Vitamin K at birth, while more recent reviews show that the number is closer to 0 to 0.44% (0 to 440 out of 100,000) (Marchili et al. 2018).
+We saw 0.4% to 1.7% reported in several reviews; however, the CDC gives those numbers as the rate of early and classical VKDB (CDC, 2018).
+Classical VKDB is usually mild and involves bleeding at the umbilical cord site or circumcision site.
 However, blood loss can be significant.

 The mortality rate of classical VKDB is very low in developed countries.
 However, in Ethiopia, researchers reported a mortality rate of 25%.
 Mortality rates from classical VKDB are probably higher in developing countries such as Ethiopia because of scarce medical resources and a delay between when babies start to bleed and when they receive treatment (Lippi & Franchini, 2011).